joomlatools/joomla-catcher/README.md

 ### Composer

-You can install this package using [Composer](https://getcomposer.org/).
-Create a `composer.json` file inside the root directory of your Joomla! site containing the following code:
+Go to the root directory of your Joomla installation in command line and execute this command:

 ```
-{
-    "require": {
-        "nooku/pkg_catcher": "dev-master"
-    },
-    "minimum-stability": "dev"
-}
+composer require nooku/joomla-catcher:*
 ```

-Run composer install.

 ### Phing